nspcc-dev/neofs-aio/README.md

 Content-Disposition: inline; filename=cat.jpg
 ```

-Having nginx as a reverse proxy behind NeoFS HTTP Gateway allows you to tune the
+Having nginx as a reverse proxy for NeoFS REST Gateway allows you to tune the
 behaviour according to your application needs.
 For example, you can set the
 rewriting rules to use the pre-configured container for a specific domain to
 simplify the URL.
 Together with `FilePath` attribute in objects it would give